dummy-roro/Scripts/README.md

 3. Click Add

-  - Name: shared-lib (You’ll use this name in your pipeline)
+  - Name: jenkins-shared-library (You’ll use this name in your pipeline)

   - Default version: main (or any branch)